Mexican-Internet-Observatory/.github/profile/README.md

-## Hi there 👋
+## Hola 👋

-Mexican Internet Observatory is a spin off a research project.
+Mexican Internet Consumption Observatory is a spin-off research project.
 <!--

 **Here are some ideas to get you started:**